 See your doctor as soon as possible if your urine frequently smells sweet.
 Untreated diabetes is dangerous and can be life threatening.

 A bladder fistula occurs when you have an injury or defect that allows bacteria from your intestines to enter your bladder.
-Bladder fistulas can occur due to surgical injuries or bowel diseases, such as inflammatory bowel disease, ulcerative colitis, or Crohn’s disease.
+Foul-smelling urine is one of the symptoms, along with severe UTIs.

 - yellow skin or eyes, called jaundice

 - loss of sex drive

 See your doctor right away if you have symptoms of liver disease.
 Untreated liver disease can be life threatening.

 Phenylketonuria is an incurable genetic condition that is present at birth.
 Those living with phenylketonuria are unable to break down an amino acid called phenylalanine.
 When these metabolites accumulate, your urine may develop a “mousy”

 - slow-developing social skills